 Vice City, 80’s or not, needs to be the place GTA6 is set, it has to be.
 Seriously, Rockstar, DO IT.

-Oh, and a small game called Red Dead Redemption 2 will come out before, so, you know, guess we’ll play that.
+Oh, and a small game called Red Dead Redemption 2 will come out before, so, you know, guess we’ll play that while we wait.